What is Passphrase

-2. Close the desktop, and then open the OneKey plug-in in the browser.
+2. Close the desktop, and then open the OneKey extension in the browser.

-If the plug-in has been connected to a hardware device before, there will be a browser cache, which will cause the device to remain at the original address and unable to jump out of the interface for setting Passphrase.
-At this time, you need to click Forget this device and click on the extension management in the upper right corner Close and open the plug-in.
+If the browser extension has been connected to a hardware device before, there will be a browser cache, which will cause the device to remain at the original address and unable to jump out of the interface for setting Passphrase.
+At this time, you need to click Forget this device and click on the extension management in the upper right corner Close and open the extension.

-If it still does not work, you need to restart the computer, then log in to the plug-in again, and select Connect Hardware Wallet.
+If it still does not work, you need to restart the computer, then log in to the extension again, and select Connect Hardware Wallet.

 3. After authorizing the connection, enter the page for setting Passphrase.

 At this time, you need to enter Passphrase and check it on the hardware device.
 The address group generated at this time is the new one generated by the hardware wallet mnemonic + Passphrase.

 4. If you need to turn off Passphrase, go to the desktop again, click Settings —>Device —>Passphrase, click Close, and then confirm on the hardware device.